keer1912/MAD-Assignment/README.md

 </p>

 #### Login
-Proceeding from the Onboarding page , users will be greeted by a login page.
-Chefs' Book has integrated Google Sign-in into it's app.
-Our login utilises Firebase Authentication to autheticate our users' using their Google Accounts.
+Proceeding from the Onboarding page , users will be greeted by the `login` page.
+Chefs' Book has integrated `Google Sign-in` into it's app.
+Our login utilises `Firebase` Authentication to autheticate our users' using their Google Accounts.

 <img src="/README_Images/loginPage.png?raw=true" width="200">

 #### Home
 Once our users' have been authenticated , they will be led to the Home Page.
 In this page they will be able to see their names as well as various recipes curated for them.
-Featured recipes that allows them to view recipes that well liked by others as well as a popular category among many people nowadays , 30 minutes and Under.
+Featured recipes that allows them to `view` recipes that well liked by others as well as a popular category among many people nowadays , 30 minutes and Under.

 <img src="/README_Images/homepage.png?raw=true" width="200">

 #### Recipe View
 When Chefs' Book users click on the recipe card as shown in the _Home Page_ or even _Search_ , they are led to the page where they will be able to view the recipe and the details.
-Details such as the recipe name , recipe owner , Ingredients , Steps and more!
+Details such as the recipe `name` , recipe `owner` , `Ingredients` , `Steps` and more!

 <p float="left">
   <img src="/README_Images/recipeDetail.png?raw=true" width="200">